 Use vintage suitcases to display your reception treats #Reception Advice#candy buffet#decor#steal-this-idea#vintage weddings July 12 | Catherine Clark bijouxandbits Photos by: Loren X Chris Photos by Loren X Chris Related Post Be swept away by this vintage woodland wedding The gorgeous venue, a 1865 as a stage coach stop, set the stage for this vintage woodland wedding.
 The vintage details, the gorgeous dress and...
 Read more Ellen and Chris had a whimsical Wes Anderson-themed wedding that won us over with vintage style and movie references errrrrrywhere.
 And we especially loved their dessert table which used vintage suitcases for the display.
 Let's let Ellen tell us about it so we can nab this idea: Chris and I aren't big on cake, so we used vintage suitcases that had heart-shaped baklava made by my mother, macarons, custom chocolates, and meringues.
 Their other vintage details were hella awesome, too: Are you looking for a vintage vibe to your treats table?
 Would you use vintage suitcases?
 Check out the rest of this Wes Anderson wedding… Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Get in a spooky mood with this haunted library meets Edgar Allan Poe wedding NEXT How Epic Couples coaching can help you prepare for marriage Show/Hide comments [ 0 ] Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.